 If you are a representative of a managing authority / programming authority or an EUSDR National Coordinator / Priority Area Coordinator, seeking to embed the EUSDR into EU programmes for the period 2021 – 2027, this section is for you!

 And if you wish to dig deeper, get to know the six components of the comprehensive EUSDR Embedding Tool, as elaborated by the Danube Strategy Point, right here and how they can help in the Embedding process.
 For information on the history of the Embedding process, please scroll down.

-is the centre piece of the Embedding tool and considered as a rolling document to be updated continually.
+Annex 1 a to the Guidance Paper by the Croatian EUSDR Presidency is the centre piece of the Embedding tool and is considered as a rolling document to be updated continually.
 It…